-The building proposed in the FEIS Plan has been completely redesigned and is now broken into 5 separate segments, each of which are distinctly articulated and clad in differing façade materials to resemble independent buildings.
-This treatment significantly reduces the mass of the building, while restoring a human scale to the Site.
+The building proposed in the FEIS Plan has been completely redesigned and is now broken into 5 separate segments, each of which are distinctly articulated and clad in differing faÇade materials to resemble independent buildings.
+This treatment significantly reduces the mass of the building.
 The height of portions of the building addition has also been reduced.
 The southernmost section of the building addition will be integrated with the existing self-storage building, and as such will correspond to the height of the existing building.
 However, moving north, the building will step down to three stories and then two stories where a terrace, broad landscaped rain garden and lawn gradually integrates the Site into the Fenimore Road streetscape.

 It is important to highlight the Board of Architectural Review's role in addressing the very issue raised in this comment.
-In accordance with the provisions of §6-7 A. of the Village Code, that Board's statutory obligation to render a decision is based primarily on a finding of excessive similarity or dissimilarity or inappropriateness of design, as defined as:
+In accordance with the provisions of $\S6-7$ A. of the Village Code, that Board's statutory obligation to render a decision is based primarily on a finding of excessive similarity or dissimilarity or inappropriateness of design, as defined as: